julioq07/learning.sql/README.md

 # learning.sql
-Repository with notes and exercises about SQL
+Repository with notes and exercises on SQL

 Update waiting...